-- (I) Business policy: - 1.
-The Company launched a pre-construction sale project in 2021 which has been sold up well up to our anticipated goal.
-On the other hand, nevertheless, the total land required for our construction projects is a bit below our requirements.
-We shall, therefore, accelerate our pace in acquiring large-scale plots in downtown areas of Taipei City ready for urban renewal development to assure stable business operation of the Company.
-In Year 2021, we successfully obtained and developed three urban renewal projects and successfully implemented the urban renewal programs. - 2.
-Our strategy for land development will focus on purchasing land in the Greater Taipei area, supplemented by the joint construction of dangerous and old buildings as well as contracting urban renewal projects.
-At present, although our products are primarily residential buildings, we will keep striving for commercial and factory office projects. - 3.
+(I) Business policy:

+- 1. Due to the impact of global rate hikes, tightening of monetary policy and actions taken to curb speculation of the housing market in 2022, Taiwan's overall housing market has entered a phase of shrinkage and consolidation.
+Buyers' willingness to offer bids has dropped sharply, resulting in financial constraints for small and medium-sized construction firms and also affecting the integration of urban renewal projects.
+The Company's has come into contact with more diverse sources of projects and land owners' willingness for co-development or sell land also greatly increased.
+In 2023, the Company will be more rigorous in selecting urban renewal cases, hoping to moderately expand our business in times of an economic slowdown. - 2.
+Our strategy for land development focuses on the co-development of renovation of old buildings and urban renewal projects in the Greater Taipei area, supplemented by self-construction of purchased land.
+At this point, we still focus on the projects of residential buildings, and will also continue to find projects of commercial and industrial buildings. - 3.
 We will modify and refine our product positioning targeting framework and continue to monitor environmental changes in demographic structure/family composition/aging/pandemic while developing work methods to prevent the outbreak.
 Introducing universal designs to create products that meet customer needs. - 4.
 Aiming at the construction industry related products which are characterized by quite prolonged production cycles, we shall try to accelerate acquirement of construction licenses into commencement of the Projects as soon as we acquire the required land. - 5.
-Strict quality and cost control with stringent budget management and a robust audit system to reduce cost and increase return on investment for efficient operations management.
+Strict quality and cost control with stringent budget management and a robust audit system to reduce cost and increase return on investment for efficient operations

+- management.
 Implement operations engineering standardization for operations to thoroughly master engineering quality and strictly control the progress to improve quality and technology. - 6.
 Meet customer needs and strengthen after-sales service, reinforce the service skills of customer service and sales personnel, establish a customer service system, and provide all-inclusive after-sales service and regular maintenance to increase customer satisfaction and trust. - 7.
-Pay attention to updates and research on laws and regulations on par with government guidelines to adopt conservative strategies and ensure the rights and interests of shareholders. - 8.
-Aiming at the Company requirements in long-term working capitals toward acquirement of land into urban renewal developments, the Company successfully completed capital increase through cash injection in total amount of NT\$900 million in 2021 and further successfully issued NT\$1.2 billion corporate bonds, tremendously upgrading the Company's financial structure to suffice the long-term working capitals for the Company and, in turn, successfully evade the fluctuation of the short-term interest rates. - (II) Projected sales volume and basis:
+Pay attention to updates and research on laws and regulations on par with government guidelines to adopt conservative strategies and ensure the rights and interests of shareholders.

-Project name Location/base area Description Lin-Yi-Ruo-Zhuo Zhongzheng District, approximately 131 ping (433 square meters) The aggregate total sale amount might be approximately NT\$670 million, with 50% of which had been sold out during the latent sales period.
-The entire project was completed and delivered to buyers in 2021.
-Subsequently as the market status may justify, we shall flexibly adjustment sales strategies.
-Jing-An-Shu-Yu Tianmu, approximately 505 ping (1669.4 square meters) This project has been sold out, with a total sales amount of NT\$1.1 billion and is expected to be completed in 2024.
+(II) Projected sales volume and basis: